What Are Hemorrhoids?

 Are There Any Specific Diets or Alternative Therapies for Hemorrhoids?

 The most common advice for the hemorrhoidal disease includes eating more fiber and making sure you remain well hydrated.
-However, putting this advice into practice is not always so straight forward.
+However, putting this advice into practice is not always so straightforward.
 Usually, you will need to aim for between 25 and 30 g of fiber each day.
-This is more than twice the amount found in the average American diet.
-You should ideally aim to drink between six and eight glasses of water and other liquids each day, not including alcohol and coffee, which are diuretics.
+This amount is more than twice the amount found in the average American diet.
+Ideally, you should aim to drink between six and eight glasses of water and other liquids each day, not including alcohol and coffee, which are diuretics.
 Many alternative hemorrhoid treatments include lifestyle remedies.
 Listed below are a few tips to help alleviate the symptoms of this health issue.
-Your treatment should be discussed with your gastroenterologist to make sure it is the right next step for you.
+You should discuss your treatment with your gastroenterologist to ensure it is the right next step for you.